 17. As part of the first reserved matters application, a detailed landscape plan shall be submitted, based on the results of a further botanical survey of the site carried out by a suitably qualified ecologist.

-The Landscape Plan shall include detailed measures to prevent or mitigate any loss of biodiversity on the site as part of the development.
+The Landscape Plan shall include detailed measures to prevent or mitigate any loss of biodiversity on the site as part of the development, and any tree planting shall be of native species.